pitchmuc/cjapy/docs/cja.md

 * deleteCalculateMetrics: Delete a calculated metrics based on its ID.
   Arguments:
   * calcId : REQUIRED : The calculated metrics ID that will be deleted

+* Delete a project by its ID.
+  Arguments:
+  * projectId : REQUIRED : ID of the project to delete.

 ## UPDATE methods